circonus/docs/content/irondb/getting-started/manual-installation.md

  * Only 2 sides are permitted.
  * An active, non-sided cluster cannot be converted into a sided cluster as this would change the existing topology, which is not permitted.
+The same is true for conversion from sided to non-sided.
  * Both sides must be specified, and non-empty (in other words, it is an error to configure a sided cluster with all hosts on one side.)